 FIRST EVENT OF NATIONALS: The state champions and Wild Card teams may take another 100-question TeamSmarts quiz as part of the National Championship.

 TeamSmarts is a great practice tool for a team of students.
-Each month from September through January, teams are asked 100 multiple-choice questions focused on one LifeSmarts topic.
-Competitions are open for the entire month.
+Each month from September through February, teams are asked 100 multiple-choice questions.

 September: Health and Safety